-Examples of Sexual harassment may include, but are not limited to, the following:
+Examples of Sexual harassment which result in a student being disciplined may include, but are not limited to, the following:

-- Verbal harassment or abuse; - Subtle pressure for sexual activity; - Unwelcome or inappropriate sexually-motivated or intentional touching of intimate body parts; - Offensive or unwelcome sexual advances or propositions; - Graphic or degrading verbal comments about an individual or his/her physical attributes; - Display of sexually suggestive objects, pictures, cards, or letters; - Lewd or suggestive comments or gestures; Off-color language or jokes of a sexual nature; - Demanding sexual favors accompanied by implied or overt threats concerning an individual's employment or educational status; - Demanding sexual favors accompanied by implied or overt promises of preferential treatment with regard to an individual's employment or educational status; - Employees dating students and/or otherwise being romantically involved with a student; or - Sexual violence, a physical act of aggression that includes a sexual act or purpose. - 5.21.5 Sexual Battery: Sexual battery is defined as a student intentionally making physical contact with the intimate parts of the body of another person without the consent of that person.
+- Verbal harassment or abuse;

+- Subtle pressure for sexual activity;

+- Unwelcome or inappropriate sexually-motivated or intentional touching of intimate body parts;

+- Offensive or unwelcome sexual advances or propositions; - Graphic or degrading verbal comments about an individual or his/her physical attributes; - Display of sexually suggestive objects, pictures, cards, or letters; - Lewd or suggestive comments or gestures; Off-color language or jokes of a sexual nature; - Demanding sexual favors accompanied by implied or overt threats concerning an individual's employment or educational status; - Demanding sexual favors accompanied by implied or overt promises of preferential treatment with regard to an individual's employment or student's educational status; - Sexual violence, a physical act of aggression that includes a sexual act or purpose. - 5.21.5 Sexual Battery: Sexual battery is defined as a student intentionally making physical contact with the intimate parts of the body of another person without the consent of that person.
 Intimate body parts include the primary genital area, anus, groin, inner thighs, or buttocks of a male or female and the breasts of a female.
 No student shall commit any act of sexual battery on school property, school buses, or at school-sponsored events.

-5.21.5 Eleme entary Middle /High
+5.21.5 Eleme entary Middle, /High

 Level 3 Minimum Maximum Minimum Maximum

 1 st Offense 3 days OSS 10 days OSS and a 5 days OSS 10 days OSS and a

 hearing Referral hearing referral

-2 nd Offense 5 days OSS - 10 days OSS and a 10 days OSS and a hearing referral with
+2 nd Offense 5 days OSS - 10 days OSS and a 10 days OSS and a hea aring referral with a

-hearing referral with recommendation of long term
+hearing referral with recommendation of lo ong term

 recommendation of suspension/expulsion

 long term

 suspension/expulsion

 3 rd Offense + 10 days OSS - hearing F Referral with 10 days OSS - hearing Referral with

-recommendation of (min) expulsion for one recommendation of (min) expulsion for
+recommendation of (m in) expulsion for one recommendation of (min) expulsion for

-calendar year (max) permanent expulsion one calendar year (m ax) permanent
+calendar year (max) pe rmanent expulsion one calendar year (ma ax) permanent

 expulsion

-SW Referral - DFACS notification
+SW Referral - DFCS notification

-Notify resource officer and contact Safety and Security - Criminal charges may apply Combination of local interventions, supports, and disciplinary response may be appropriate
+Notify resource officer and contact Safety and Security - Criminal charges may apply

+Combination of local interventions, supports, and disciplinary response may be appropriate